abliskan/capstone-project-dezoomcamp-1/scripts/README.md

 5b.
 Type username and password that already been set on airflow-docker-compose.yaml or .env file <br>
 5c.
 Click the DAG name "dag1-ingest-race-result" on DAG waiting list to run the DAG <br>
 note: do the same for other dag-ingest-*.py <br>
 5d.
-After all success and finished <br>
+After all success and finished
 ```
 logout from airflow UI
 ```